Wage and Hour Division (WHD), Department of Labor (DOL).

 UMRA requires agencies to estimate the effect of a regulation on the national economy if such estimates are reasonably feasible and the effect is relevant and material.

 However, OMB guidance on this requirement notes that such macroeconomic effects tend to be measurable in nationwide econometric models only if the economic effect of the regulation reaches 0.25 percent to 0.5 percent of Gross Domestic Product (GDP), or in the range of $52.3 billion to $104.7 billion (using 2020 GDP).

 A regulation with a smaller aggregate effect is not likely to have a measurable effect in macroeconomic terms, unless it is highly focused on a particular geographic region or economic sector, which is not the case with this rule.
 Given OMB's guidance, the Department has determined that a full macroeconomic analysis is not likely to show that these costs would have any measurable effect.

 The Department has (1) reviewed this rescission in accordance with Executive Order 13132 regarding federalism and (2) determined that it does not have federalism implications.
 The rescission would not have substantial direct effects on the States, on the relationship between the National Government and the States, or on the distribution of power and responsibilities among the various levels of government.

 This rescission would not have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.

 Start List of Subjects

 Start Amendment Part

-For the reasons set forth in the preamble, and under the authority of 29 U.S.C.
-201-219, the Department proposes to remove and reserve 29 CFR part 791.End Amendment Part
+For the reasons set forth in the preamble, and under the authority of the FLSA, 29 U.S.C.
+201-219, the Department removes and reserves 29 CFR part 791.End Amendment Part

 End Supplemental Information